 5. Head to the shopping malls

 Ok, I hate shopping.
 It’s not my thing at all.
-Saying that, whenever I am in crazy hot countries I will usually head to a shopping mall once in a while simply to enjoy the air conditioning or to watch a movie in an epic cinema – they are ALWAYS cheaper than the cinemas back home.
-Karama Market is the place to go for cheap goods, just be sure to bring your haggling A-game.
+Saying that, in crazy hot countries it’s a place to enjoy the air conditioning.
+Karama Market is the place to go for cheap goods.
+Just be sure to bring your haggling A-game.

-If you want to check out some of the plusher malls and see what all the fuss is about then head to the Mall of the Emirates.
+Check out some of the plusher malls and see what all the fuss is about at the Mall of the Emirates.
 Here you can see an indoor ski slope, complete with real snow.
-You can also check out the Mall of Arabia; complete with a gigantic dino-park…
+You can also check out the Mall of Arabia, complete with a gigantic dino park…

 7. Hit the beach